Friday, May 10, 2019

 They finally agree to a soccer game - winner gets all photos.
 How soccer became an integral part of the plot is beyond me.
 Like I said, the movie writes itself as it continues on.

 To be fair, I did laugh at a few random moments.
 I think that was accidental, though.
-Still, even writers at Mad Magazine can come up with better jokes and satire than what the movie threw up on audiences.
+Still, even writers at MAD Magazine can come up with better jokes and satire than what the movie threw up on audiences.

 And the plot, as simple as it is, is just everywhere.